perfsonar/docs/install_debian.rst

 * See the general :ref:`install_options_sysreq` for hardware requirements and more.

 .. note:: Installing a graphical/desktop environment with perfSONAR is not supported.
-These environments generaly come with a Network Manager that conflicts with the way that perfSONAR is tuning the network interface parameters.
+These environments generally come with a Network Manager that conflicts with the way that perfSONAR is tuning the network interface parameters.
 We recommend doing only server grade OS installs.

 .. _install_debian_installation: